Spexxilove/Spelunker/README.md

 Generation:

+The settings for the generation are combined in a scriptable object used as a config file.

  	- Initialize random number generation with seed
 	- Place Start room at a random position on the top floor
 	- Place goal room on the bottom floor
  	- Generate a random path from start to goal and plan for these room to require the openings to make the path possible
  	- Fill the grid with random rooms satisfiying the requirements.
 This puts random rooms 	outside of the required path.
-	- The settings for the generation are combined in a scriptable object used as a config file.
+	- Spawn rooms and fill in random tiles in rooms with spawn points.

 Rooms: